-The Committee discussed the 2020 LTI awards at length at its November 2019 meeting in connection with the annual review, then approved the 2020 RSU and PSU awards at its February 2020 meeting.
-The Committee does not approve grants of equity-based awards when it is aware of material inside information.
+The Committee discussed the 2021 LTI awards at length at its November 2020 meeting, then approved the 2021 RSU and PSU awards at its February 2021 meeting.
+The Committee does not approve current market priced grants of equity-based awards when it is aware of material inside information.